|

 Amusing.
 But you have to remember that colleges have marching bands full of students as beered up and horned up (pun intended) as the rest of the college.
 More so in some cases.

+And low brass is only one rung below the drummers in terms of raw sexual energy.
 There are many beautiful instruments, be them winds, strings, percussions(no, I'm not singing the little mermaid song).

 But tuba is just hideous looking and awful sounding.